-How to test the Heating Element in a Water Heater
+Troubleshooting Guide: How to Test the Heating Elements in an Electric Water Heater

-- Find and remove the metal panel(s) attached to the side of your water heater.
-There should be one panel per heating element.
+- Locate the metal panel(s) attached to the side of your water heater, one for each heating element.

-- Remove the insulation from inside the metal panel.
-Wear rubber gloves to protect your hands.
+- Remove the insulation inside the metal panel, wearing rubber gloves for protection.

-- Look for a one-inch-diameter round or hexagonal object, with a plastic plate attached by two screws.
+- Look for a round or hexagonal object, approximately one inch in diameter, with a plastic plate attached by two screws.
 That’s the heating element.

-- Loosen one of the heating element screws and detach the wire from it (it doesn’t matter which).
+- Loosen one of the heating element screws and detach the wire connected to it (either screw will do).

-- Touch one of the multimeter probes to the loosened screw.
-Touch the other probe to the other screw attached to the face of the heating element.
+- Place one probe of the multimeter on the loosened screw and the other probe on the remaining screw attached to the face of the heating element.

-- If your water heater has two heating elements, check the second element in the same manner.
+- If your water heater has two heating elements, repeat the same testing process for the second element.

-- Reattach the wires, replace the insulation, and reattach the metal cover panels.
+- Reattach the wires, replace the insulation, and secure the metal cover panels.